opendevsecops/lobby/IDEAS.md

 **AWS Config Rules** - a collection of extended AWS config rules.
 The more the better.

+**Exfiltrator Detection** - a tool to be deployed in a supposedly secure VPC to detect the mean by which data can be exfiltrated.
+For example, can we use ICMP, UDP and DNS to exfiltrate data if TCP is blocked.
+What other TCP ports are allowed, etc.

 ## Offensive Security

 You cannot defense without understanding offensive.